postmanlabs/postman-docs/_posts/01_postman/05_environments_and_globals/2017-05-04-manage_environments.md

 The **Create New** screen appears.
 [![create screen](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/create_new_screen.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/create_new_screen.png)

-Note: At the bottom of the screen you can select ‘Show this window at launch’ to indicate whether you want the Create New screen to display each time you open Postman.
+**Note**: At the bottom of the screen you can select ‘Show this window at launch’ to indicate whether you want the Create New screen to display each time you open Postman.

 2. Click Environment.
 3. Select “Manage Environments”.